-The exact form, and how it can be parameterized by a continuous function $[\sigma](z)$, $0 \le z \le 1$ is not of importance for the following.
+The exact form, and how it can be parametrized by a continuous function $[\sigma](z), 0 \le z \le 1$ is not of importance for the following.

-What is important is that RSB appears exactly at the same moment as in the functional RG the cusp appears [35, 18, 27].
-Moreover, there is a precise relation between the 2-point function calculated by the RSB and FRG methods [18, 27].
-The latter do not coincide, since the calculations are implicitly done in zero external field (RSB) and vanishing external field (FRG), leading to physically different situations (as for a standard ferro-magnet).
+What is important is that RSB appears exactly at the same moment as the cusp appears in the functional RG [35, 18, 27].
+Moreover, there is a precise relation between the two-point function calculated by the RSB and FRG methods [18, 27].
+The latter do not coincide, since the calculations are implicitly done in zero external field (RSB) and vanishing external field (FRG), leading to physically different situations (as for a standard ferromagnet).

-In section 3 we have shown, that this is also the moment, when supersymmetry is broken.
-While the treatment there was for a 1-component field, the conclusion is the same for an N-component field, and persists in the limit of $N \to \infty$.
-We can thus conclude that the breaking of supersymmetry, of replica symmetry, and the appearance of the cusp are all but different manifestations of the same underlying physical principle: the appearance of multiple minima.
+In section 3 we have shown that this is also the moment when supersymmetry is broken.
+While the treatment there was for a one-component field, the conclusion is the same for an N-component field, and persists in the limit of $N \rightarrow \infty$.
+We can thus conclude that the breaking of supersymmetry and of replica symmetry and the appearance of the cusp are all but different manifestations of the same underlying physical principle: the appearance of multiple minima.

-5. Acknowledgments
+Acknowledgments